 - L-Glutamine assists with tissue repair of the mucosal lining of the gut.
 Choose a formula that includes Aloe vera and Curcumin.

-If you need Practitioner help with your hayfever and allergy symptoms, it is time to book a professional consultation with the Mammoth Health Naturopaths.
-By working on your individual health needs, our Practitioner Team experience great success in not only getting symptoms under control but addressing underlying causes so you achieve optimal health and vitality.
+If you need some Practitioner help with debilitating Hayfever, allergies and skin conditions, it is time to book a Professional Consultation with the Mammoth Health Naturopaths.
+By working on your individual health needs, our Practitioner team experience great success in addressing underlying causes and achieving optimal health and vitality for our patients.

-Consultations are available daily at our In-store Clinics.
+Consultations are available daily either via Telehealth for your flexibility and convenience or face-to-face at our In-store Clinics.
 Book your Consultation Now

 Because it’s Not a Rehearsal